JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 If you are using the UWP app as simulator for a node, you have to 'break' the machine by hand

-1. start the UWP app and press the `Break down` button.
+1. start the UWP app, 'complete' a couple of cycles and then press the `Break down` button.
 The UWP app simulates now a machine which has a certain fault status eg. '99'. *Note: the interface will show the title in red when the 'machine' is broken*

     ![alt tag](img/azure-function-test-app-broken.png)